Ready to blockprint?

 Just.
 Get.
 Started.

 Many people like to sketch on a paper, and then transfer to a block using carbon paper or the tried and true method of rubbing a pencil on the back of the sheet.
 I personally like to draw directly on the block.
-It allows me to have a better sense of the space and shape, and it also appeases my occasional laziness (one less step, am I right!?).
+It allows me to have a better sense of the space and shape, and it also appeases my occasional laziness (one less step, am I right?).
 Whatever you do, be sure to outline the final image in a permanent marker, as you'll likely lose your lines otherwise.
+And always remember it’s going to be printed in reverse to what’s on your block.

 When you're ready to print, squeeze out a dollop of ink and roll it out until you hear that pleasant velcro-like sound.
 You don't want too much ink, because it'll leave you with a flooded image, but too little means you'll have patches.
 This is a part in the process you really need to practice.

 When you're ready to press, many people use the back of a wooden spoon.
 I could never get that to work well for me, and have always found my best tool to be my hands.
-And a lot of muscle.
+Well, hands and a bit of muscle.
 I go over each part multiple times with firm pressure, being sure to hit all the edges for full coverage.
 A baren can certainly help, but isn't necessary.

-Pull the paper away slowly, avoiding any slipping that might smudge, and voilà!
+Pull the paper away slowly, avoiding any slipping that might smudge your image, and voilà!
 There you have it.

 Hopefully, you're pleased with your print, but if you're not, please don't give up!
 If you look at the two blocks pictured above, they are riddled with mistakes and were entirely forgettable images.
 But they were great practice!
 Keep experimenting.